akshatamohanty/akshatamohanty.github.io/index.md

                     I am a Software Engineer with 7+ years experience building fullstack applications for research organizations, enterprises and startups.
                 </div>
                 <div class='block'>
                     I am a self-taught developer.
-I graduated from IIT Kharagpur, India with a major in Architecture.
+I graduated from IIT Kharagpur in India with a major in Architecture.
 I am based in Singapore.
-Over the last decade, I have built computational design tools, revamped K-drama video-on-demand platforms, re-thought construction-tech and made sense of ed-tech data.
+Over the last 10 years, I have worked in construction-tech, edtech, fintech and the media industry.
                     <br/><br/>
                     More recently, I have been working on Blockchain-related technologies.
-I was also part of Gitcoin's <a href='https://www.kernel.community/' target='_blank'>Kernel Block 7</a>.
+I was part of Gitcoin's <a href='https://www.kernel.community/' target='_blank'>Kernel Block 7</a>.
                     <br/> <br/>
                     I enjoy building large-scale end-to-end fullstack systems that solve a problem.
                 </div>
                 <div class='block'>
-                    I am mostly active on  <a href='https://github.com/akshatamohanty' target='_blank'>Github</a> and <a href='https://twitter.com/iamaatoh' target='_blank'>Twitter</a>.
+                    Follow my work on  <a href='https://github.com/akshatamohanty' target='_blank'>Github</a> and <a href='https://twitter.com/iamaatoh' target='_blank'>Twitter</a>.
                 </div>
             </div>
             <div class='column'>